szczyglis-dev/py-gpt/README.md

 # 2.1.75 (2024-04-24)

-- Copy to clipboard in web view fix.
+- Copy to clipboard in web view fixed and moved to JS bridge.

 # 2.1.74 (2024-04-24)